Rotisserie Duck with Honey Glaze and Drip Pan New Potatoes

 - 1 teaspoon minced fresh thyme

-A few thyme sprigs, tied together to make a brush
+- A few thyme and rosemary sprigs, tied together to make a brush

-Set the grill up for rotisserie cooking at medium-high heat.
+- Prepare the grill: Set the grill up for rotisserie cooking at medium-high heat (400°F).
 For my Weber Summit, I remove the grill grates, turn the two outer burners (burners 1 and 6) to high, and turn the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
 After preheating, I turn the lit burners down to medium-high.

-7. Finish the duck and potatoes: Remove the duck from the spit, and on to a platter.
-Be careful – the spit is blazing hot.
+- Finish the duck and potatoes: Remove the duck from the spit, and transfer to a platter.
+Be careful - the spit is blazing hot.
 Remove the twine from the duck, then brush the duck once more with the glaze.
 Remove the potatoes from the drip pan with a slotted spoon, then taste and sprinkle with a little more salt if necessary.
-Let the duck rest for 10-15 minutes before carving.
+Let the duck rest for 10 minutes before carving.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.